-Get the most bang for your buck with these cheap Android tablets
+These are the best cheap tablets that won't break the bank

 Cons:

-The kids need something for some entertainment too, right?
+The kids need something for some entertainment, too, right?
 But you don't want them navigating the World Wide Web all on their own when you can't stand over their shoulders.
-That's where the Galaxy Tab A Kids Edition excels, thanks to the numerous parental controls.
+That's where the Amazon Fire 7 Kids tablet excels, thanks to the expansive parental controls.

-With the free three-month trial of Samsung Kids, your children will get access to over 10,000 hours of activities.
-Then, you can set time limits and keep an eye on what they are playing, watching, and doing on the tablet.
-Plus, this tablet supports the STEM curriculum, perfect for teaching your children new things on a daily basis.
+With a free year of Amazon Kids+, your children will access over 10,000 books, movies, and games.
+You can then set time limits and watch what they are playing, watching, and doing on the tablet.
+It also has a two-year worry-free warranty.
+So should anything happen to the device, Amazon will send you a new one — no matter what.

-Under the hood, Samsung includes just 2GB of RAM, which shouldn't present issues, but your kids could run into some bottle-necking when trying to switch between apps quickly.
-With the Tab A Kids Edition, you are provided with a vibrant, yellow, bumper cover, but if you want different colors, you'll have to pony up.
+Under the hood, Amazon includes just 2GB of RAM, which shouldn't present issues, but your kids could run into some bottle-necking when trying to switch between apps quickly.
+With the Fire 7 Kids tablet, you are provided with a durable, kid-friendly bumper cover available in three fun colors.

 Pros: